 General Meetings are called and deliberate pursuant to the terms of the law.
-Meetings take place either at the corporate headquarters or at another place specified in the Notice of meeting.
+Meetings take place either at the registered office or at another place specified in the meeting notice.

-The right to take part in General Meetings is defined and justified in accordance with the provisions of Article R. 22-10-28-85 of the French Commercial Code.
+The right to take part in General Meetings is defined and justified in accordance with the provisions of Article R. 22-10-28 of the French Commercial Code.